Lucci93/DistributedSystemProject/README.md

 ### Installing

-Download or clone the repository and launch the *main.cu* file inside the main folder.
+Download or clone the repository and launch the *src/Game/TUI.java* file.

 ## Built With